hydraulic-software/conveyor/guidebook/docs/continuous-integration.md

 An alternative approach is to set a passphrase, then put the encrypted `app.signing-key` value into your main app config that gets checked into version control.
 You can then put the passphrase into an environment variable and specify it on the command line with `--passphrase=env:PASSPHRASE`.

 To get Conveyor onto your build agents either download the Linux tarball or pre-install it on your agents.
-You can get a link for the current version from the [download page](https://downloads.hydraulic.dev/conveyor/download.html), which will look like this: `https://downloads.hydraulic.dev/conveyor/conveyor-6.0-linux-amd64.tar.gz`.
+You can get a link for the current version from the [download page](https://downloads.hydraulic.dev/conveyor/download.html), which will look like this: `https://downloads.hydraulic.dev/conveyor/conveyor-${CONVEYOR_VERSION}-linux-amd64.tar.gz`.

 ## Forcing re-downloads of artifacts

 Conveyor assumes by default that input URLs are stable/versioned and caches them.
-If you need to rebuild your package because the contents of your input URLs changed without the URL itself changing, add the `--rerun=all` flag at the end of your command line:
+It doesn't at this time use HTTP caching, so if you need to rebuild your package because the contents of your input URLs changed without the URL itself changing add the `--rerun=all` flag at the end of your command line:

 ```
 conveyor make site --rerun=all